Pegahka/SearchLight_fMRI/README.md

 - Classification labels: Classification requires labels - here we want to indicate to which experimental condition each nifti file belongs to.
 Make sure to either create a numpy vector with labels or, alternatively, include a mat file with the labels into the Input folder.
 Currently, the code is using a label vector stored in a mat file:
 > labels = loadmat('Input/classifLabels.mat')['label'].reshape(-1)

-- Classification classes: The code has been written for an experiment with 6 experimental conditions:
+- Defining classes: The code has been written for an experiment with 6 experimental conditions:
 > for i, label_set in enumerate([[1, 2], [3, 4], [5, 6]]):

 Classification is performed for classes 1 versus 2, 3 versus 4 and 5 versus 6 for each subject.